weynandk/info_threefold/src/promotion/how_to_help.md

 ## Seeking Out New Communities

 There are many groups on Facebook and LinkedIn, for example, that would and should be interested in what we are building.
 All it takes is a bit of digging to find them.
 Once you do, introduce yourself and share a bit about ThreeFold.
+Please avoid "spamming" as much as possible (just blasting about ThreeFold without any context, or posting across many groups at the same time).